 G D P R

 DATA RETENTION AND DELETION

-Totara Learn will provide administrators with the ability to create and manage multiple ‘Purge Types’.
-Each Purge Type will have an individual configuration, specifying the retention, deletion or anonymisation requirements of various user data types throughout the system.
-Users may have a Purge Type applied to their account so their data will be processed in accordance with an organisation’s data retention requirements.
+Totara Learn provides administrators with the ability to create and manage multiple ‘Purge Types’.
+Each Purge Type has an individual configuration, specifying the retention, deletion or anonymisation requirements of various user data types throughout the system.
+Users can have a Purge Type applied to their account so their data will be processed in accordance with an organisation’s data retention requirements.

-While the data export feature will provide all user data in a consistent format that allows for porting of data, existing functionality within Totara Learn allows key learning data to be exported in a more ‘human readable’ format, via the Report Builder and Record of Learning areas.
+While the data export feature provides all user data in a consistent format that allows for porting of data, existing functionality within Totara Learn allows key learning data to be exported in a more ‘human readable’ format, via the Report Builder and Record of Learning areas.